Off-Balance Sheet Commitments

 |Risks And Uncertainties [Abstract]|

 |Off-Balance Sheet Commitments||

 The Bank is a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of our customers.
 These financial instruments include commitments to extend credit and standby letters of credit.
-These instruments involve, to varying degrees, elements of credit and interest rate risk similar to the risk involved with on-balance sheet items recognized in the Consolidated Balance Sheets and may expire without ever being utilized.
+These instruments involve, to varying degrees, elements of credit and interest rate risk similar to the risk involved with on-balance sheet items.

 The following table shows the distribution of undisbursed loan commitments as of the dates indicated:

-The allowance for credit losses related to off-balance sheet items is maintained at a level believed to be sufficient to absorb probable losses related to these unfunded credit facilities.
+The allowance for credit losses related to off-balance sheet items is maintained at a level believed to be sufficient to absorb current expected lifetime losses related to these unfunded credit facilities.
 The determination of the allowance adequacy is based on periodic evaluations of the unfunded credit facilities including an assessment of the probability of commitment usage, credit risk factors for loans outstanding to these same customers, and the terms and expiration dates of the unfunded credit facilities.
-Net adjustments to the allowance for credit losses related to off-balance sheet items are included in other operating expenses.

 Activity in the allowance for credit losses related to off-balance sheet items was as follows for the periods indicated: